Pike River Recovery Agency

-The Agency was disestablished on 1 July 2022, with management of the former Pike River Mine being transferred to the Department of Conservation.
+The agency was disestablished on 1 July 2022, with management of the former Pike River Mine being transferred to the Department of Conservation.

 History

 Formation

 Minister for Pike River Re-Entry Andrew Little announced the formation of the agency on 20 November 2017, with its formal establishment due to take place on 31 January 2018.
-The Pike River Recovery Agency will be an establishment unit within the Ministry of Business, Innovation and Employment (MBIE).
-The Agency will also be headed by a Chief Executive recruited by the State Services Commission.
-The Agency plans to have formulated a plan for mine re-entry by the end of March 2018.
-The Government has allocated NZ$23 million to funding the agency's operations and mine re-entry over a three-year period.
+The Pike River Recovery Agency would be an establishment unit within the Ministry of Business, Innovation and Employment (MBIE).
+The Agency would be headed by a Chief Executive recruited by the State Services Commission.
+The Agency planned to have formulated a plan for mine re-entry by the end of March 2018.
+The Government allocated NZ$23 million to fund the agency's operations and mine re-entry over a three-year period.

-The Pike River Recovery Agency will also take over ownership of Pike River mine from Solid Energy, which is scheduled to enter into liquidation in mid-March 2018.
+The Pike River Recovery Agency would also take over ownership of Pike River mine from Solid Energy, which was scheduled to enter into liquidation in mid-March 2018.
 After the planned re-entry, ownership of Pike River will return to the Department of Conservation (DOC), including a planned Pike29 Memorial Track, as part of Paparoa National Park.

 On 31 January 2018, the Pike River Recovery Agency formally came into existence with its headquarters being based in Greymouth on the West Coast.

+This followed a case which saw WorkSafe make prosecutions under the Health and Safety in Employment Act against Pike River Coal Ltd, and VLI Drilling Ltd. WorkSafe also laid 12 charges against a director and the CEO of Pike River Coal, Peter Whittall.

+These charges related to the management of the risk of methane gas explosion at Pike River Mine, and the lack of ventilation, which is assumed to have caused the explosion.
+Pike River Coal pleaded not guilty to these charges.
+The Trial Judge, Farish J, stipulated that the company’s failure to ventilate the mine sufficiently and to manage the risks associated with methane gas had been causative of the explosions.
+The company was convicted on nine charges in April 2013.